gio0oO/EGL314_Team-F_Project-Repository/Raspberry Pi Programming/Sensors/README.md

-# Raspberry Pi Programming
+# Sensors Programming

-This repository contains codes and instructions on how to run the programming side of S.O.N.I.C, Station 1.
+This folder contains codes and instructions on how to run the programming side of S.O.N.I.C, Station 1.

 ![Custom Picture](../Captures/pi4_gpio.png)